Stacey Barbas, The Kresge Foundation

 Kyle Datta – Co-chair, Ulupono Initiative

 KYLE DATTA is general partner of Ulupono Initiative, a Hawaii-focused for-profit, impact investment firm that is working to improve the quality of life in Hawaii through sustainable investments in three key areas: more locally produced food, renewable energy, and waste reduction.
 Previously, Mr. Datta was the CEO of U.S. Biodiesel Group, a national biodiesel firm funded by private equity; Managing Director of Research and Consulting at the Rocky Mountain Institute; and a vice president at Booz Allen Hamilton where he served as managing partner of the firm’s Asia energy practice and head of the U.S. utilities practice.
 Mr. Datta received a master’s degree in public and private management from the Yale School of Organization and Management and a master’s degree in environmental science in resource economics from the Yale School of Forestry and Environmental Studies.
-He [...]
+He is co-author [...]

-is co-author of the RMI books “Winning the Oil End Game” and “Small is Profitable.”
+of the RMI books “Winning the Oil End Game” and “Small is Profitable.”
 Mr. Datta serves on the board of directors for Blue Planet Foundation, Hawaii BioEnergy and Parker Ranch.

 Linda Jo Doctor, W.K.
 Kellogg Foundation